oseughu/mookie/README.md

 - The search bar abpove the list of items can look up any item using any character(s) contained in its name.
 - New items will be populated everytime you log out and try to log back in.

-To run this app, you need to do the following:
+To run this locally, you need to do the following:

 - Clone the repo by running `git clone https://github.com/oseughu/mookie.git`
 - Run `npm install` to install dependencies